tylerlov/BTRELOAD/Assets/Plugins/ToolBuddy/Assets/Curvy/ReadMe.txt

 	[CHANGE] Fixed an example script's namespace
-	[CHANGE] Added relevant dlls generated by asmdefs to link.xml [CHANGE] 0 is no more a valid value for the Resolution parameter in "Rasterize Path" and "Shape Extrusion" CG modules [CHANGE] Modified some CG module slots names to reflect the need for a rasterized path, in opposition to a non rasterized one.
+	[CHANGE] Added relevant dlls generated by asmdefs to link.xml [CHANGE] 0 is no more a valid value for the Resolution parameter in "Rasterize Path" and "Shape Extrusion" CG modules [CHANGE] Modified some CG module slots names to reflect the need for a rasterized path, in opposition to a non rasterized one
-	[FIXED] Some CurvyUISpline properties do not get reset properly when resetting the component [FIXED] Spline's level of detail is different between the editor and the build.
-	[FIXED] Extruded shapes become two dimensional if small enough [FIXED] The "Use Cache" parameter in the spline input CG modules is ignored when linked to "Shape Extrusion" or "Rasterize Path" CG modules having "Optimize" set to true.
+	[FIXED] Some CurvyUISpline properties do not get reset properly when resetting the component [FIXED] Spline's level of detail is different between the editor and the build [FIXED] Extruded shapes become two dimensional if small enough [FIXED] The "Use Cache" parameter in the spline input CG modules is ignored when linked to "Shape Extrusion" or "Rasterize Path" CG modules having "Optimize" set to true
-	[FIXED] The rasterization resolution in the "Rasterize Path" CG module is modified if the module's Length parameter is modified.
+	[FIXED] The rasterization resolution in the "Rasterize Path" CG module is modified if the module's Length parameter is modified
-	[FIXED] Extruded mesh jitters when modifying its path spline's length [FIXED] Wrong name of Rasterize Path in the CG modules list [FIXED, except when building against .NET Core] Curvy doesn't detect custom CG modules and Shapes from other assemblies.
-	[FIXED] The Curvy generator templates list is broken in .Net 4.6 [FIXED] In the CG graph, the suggested list of modules to connect with the current module contains modules you can't connect to
+	[FIXED] Extruded mesh jitters when modifying its path spline's length [FIXED] Wrong name of Rasterize Path in the CG modules list [FIXED, except when building against .NET Core] Curvy doesn't detect custom CG modules and Shapes from other assemblies [FIXED] The Curvy generator templates list is broken in .Net 4.6 [FIXED] In the CG graph, the suggested list of modules to connect with the current module contains modules you can't connect to
 	[FIXED] Spline to Mesh tool generated spline at the wrong position